Tallis Wind Ensembles

-The Tallis Trio is an ensemble of woodwind players.
-Oboe, (Jane Walker) Clarinet, (Genessa West) and Bassoon (Sue Lowen).
-It was formed in 2018 and the group plays together regularly.
-All three members are professional musicians and live in or near Canterbury.
-The group’s name was inspired by the composer Thomas Tallis, who was “vicar choral” at Canterbury Cathedral between 1540 and 1543.
-The trio’s extensive repertoire is eclectic, and composed by musicians as varied as Tallis and Lennon McCartney.
+Tallis Winds is a group of wind players, originally formed in 2018 as The Tallis Trio.
+Today, the Tallis ensembles - trio, quartet, quintet and octet - play together regularly.
+All members are professional musicians and live in and around Canterbury, Kent.
+The name was inspired by the composer Thomas Tallis, who was “vicar choral” at Canterbury Cathedral between 1540 and 1543.
+Their extensive repertoire is eclectic, and composed by musicians as varied as Tallis and Lennon McCartney...

 The Tallis Trio [PDF]

 This is a video of a recent trio rehearsal.
 The piece is called “Four Little Dances” and was composed by the oboist’s father James Walker.

 Tallis Winds is based in Canterbury and consists of a number of semi-professional wind players.
 Playing flute, oboe, clarinet, bassoon and French horn.
 Tallis Winds give concerts, plays for weddings and for the sheer joy of playing music.